WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 /settings for user and client and device settings /admin  maybe. for advanced dangerous things like admin'ing user info and channels, clearing all channels, "everything".
 ```

+I read that SvelteKit has built in support for SPAs and client routing because when I tried to opt out of sveltekit it made those points and I said ok.
+But I don't know how to get it working.
+And now I'm skeptical of those promises.

 ### Command Menu (cmdk) with channel nav and search